C3BI-pasteur-fr/python-course-1/source/Control_Flow_Statements.rst

 .. warning::

    It's usually a bad practice to catch directly Exception and not a more specific subclass since it catch all exceptions and could mask non predicted error and logical errors.
-There is one case wher it is acceptable to catch all excetions It's when you want to log the error and re-raise it just after.
+There is one case where it is acceptable to catch all excetions It's when you want to log the error and re-raise it just after.
    It's also possible to write except: without any exception group at all.
 This case is similar to except Exception: ::